prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 | 11 | Char           | `=, <, >, <=, >=, !=, <>`                    |

-4) **All tables from same connector will be grouped based on above specifications and pushed down to underlying datasource.**
+**4. All tables from same connector will be grouped based on above specifications and pushed down to underlying datasource.**

-5) **Enable presto Join pushdown capabilities by setting the session flag enable-join-query-pushdown = true.**
+**5. Enable presto Join pushdown capabilities by setting the session flag enable-join-query-pushdown = true.**

 ## Low level Design

 For performing Jdbc JoinPushdown we required below implementations :

-### GroupInnerJoinsByConnector optimizer
+### 1. GroupInnerJoinsByConnector optimizer

-#### 1. Create 2 Optimizers called GroupInnerJoinsByConnector and JdbcJoinPushdown
+#### 1.1.
+Create 2 Optimizers called GroupInnerJoinsByConnector and JdbcJoinPushdown

 For Join pushingdown we need to travers through the JoinNode.
 We are able to create a new optimizer (GroupInnerJoinsByConnector) which implements PlanOptimizer and another optimizer JdbcJoinPushdown which implements ConnectorPlanOptimizer.